kilobits/turntable.fm/README.md

 #My Version of Vin's bot.

 #How To Use
 ##First, Get Vin's code.
 Get it up and running.
-Once you have confirmed that Vin's bot works, come back and copy over my two files and replace those from Vin's code.
+Once you have confirmed that Vin's bot works, come back and copy over my files and replace those from Vin's code.
 That is all it takes to get this fork.

 ## Commands I've Added/Changed